-Tip To remove a resource, click the Delete icon.
+To remove a resource, select Delete.

-- 5. Repeat these steps to add all the resources to which your policy applies, and then click Create. - 6.
-To configure the policy's actions, select the Actions tab and perform the following: - Select an action that the policy applies to by selecting them from the Add an Action dropdown list. - b.
+- 5. Repeat these steps to add all the resources to which your policy applies, and then select Create. - 6.
+To configure the policy's actions, select the Actions tab and perform the following:

+- Select an action that the policy applies to by selecting them from the Add an Action dropdown list. - b.
 Select whether to allow or deny the action on the resources specified earlier.